 Notes from Peter Thiel’s speech at the National Conservatism conference on July 14, 2019

+I attended the conference to see what this movement had to say.
 I took notes on my phone, so any mistakes are mine.
 These notes should be treated as paraphrases and not as direct quotes, since I was not able to write everything down, and I have added context.
 I did not record audio, since when I asked in advance about whether I could, I was told no. However, I was told that it would be fine to take notes and write about Peter Thiel’s speech online.
 These notes do not imply endorsement.

 The title of his talk: “The Star Trek Computer Is Not Enough”